Pedestrian Access & Mobility Plan (PAMP)

 Bike Plan

 Similar to the PAMP, Council also has a Bike Plan which was adopted in 2013.
 The Bike Plan mapping and projects are integrated with the PAMP.
-Although the PAMP includes existing and propose cycling infrastructure, cycling isn’t the sole focus of the PAMP which addresses all forms of Active Transport.
-Accordingly the Bike Plan was prepared to highlight the strategy for cyclists and cyclist safety specifically.
-The Bike Plan also has separate criteria to rank cycling initiatives.
+Although the PAMP includes existing and propose cycling infrastructure, cycling isn’t the sole focus of the PAMP which addresses all forms of active transport.

 View: